 “Non-profit” means having a 501c(3) tax exemption notice from the IRS.
-All applicants must demonstrate a track record of continuous, active, and relevant operation for at least two (2) years.
+All applicants for CDBG and HOME must demonstrate a track record of continuous, active, and relevant operation for at least two (2) years.

 INCOME ELIGIBILITY

 In general, all projects must benefit persons with a household income below 80% of the area median income adjusted for family size.
 Please see Attachment 2 for current income limits.